OctopusDeploy/blog/blog/2018-03/variable-editor-improvements/index.md

 We are starting to think about where the Variable Editor might go next, and the next major project we are thinking about has been internally named the "Variable Unification" project.

 There are a few ideas around what will be involved as part of this project, but one thing we would like to do is re-use the Variable Editor when you are defining Tenant Variables.
-At the moment we are using a custom Tenant Variables UI component instead, but there is no reason why we shouldn't be able to use the Variable Editor in its place.
+At the moment, we are using a custom Tenant Variables UI component instead, but there is no reason why we couldn't use the Variable Editor in its place.
 This will solve a number of outstanding performance and usability issues with this part of the UI.

-We also want to revisit how variable templates work and how we can improve the variable experience so that users have some confidence that they have specified all of the correct variables for their deployment.
+We also want to revisit how variable templates work, and how we can improve the variable experience to give users confidence they have specified all of the correct variables for their deployment.
 As part of this, we will probably change our variables API to reflect the new model for variables, where a single variable can contain multiple values.
 In fact, we have just finished refactoring our client side code so that it consistently uses this new model for variables and values.

 ## What's Next?